greg-raven/Uncommon-Sense/_posts/2014-10-28-no-change-no-hope.md

 tag: 'David Mon'
 ---

-We proved we weren’t a nation of racists in 2008, but failed to prove we weren’t a nation of idiots in 2012.
+We proved we weren't a nation of racists in 2008, but failed to prove we weren't a nation of idiots in 2012.